Important Note: Unless

 value.
 Setting the DDS VFO's output higher than this will

-generate some 'birdies' here and there and increase the receiver's
+generate some 'birdies' here and there and needlessly increase the receiver's

 background noise level.
-The PTO's output is approximately .5 Volt
+The Ten-Tec's PTO's output is approximately .5

-circuit board for this purpose.
-If you have an oscillospe, you
+Version 2 circuit board for this purpose.
+If you have a 'scope,

 just turn R5 slowly until the radio begins to receive properly on all